top of page

 3. Who Should I See If I Have Low Back Pain?

-Making an appointment with your primary care provider is a good idea to talk about any history or concerns that you might have.
-They can also do a full medical history and identify if there are any red flags present that might indicate something more serious that could warrant further investigation.
+Making an appointment with your primary care provider is a good idea if you want to talk about any medical history or specific concerns that you might have.
+Your healthcare provider can also do a full medical history and identify if there are any red flags present that might indicate something more serious that may warrant further investigation.

 4. How Common Is Low Back Pain?